-Let’s take an example which is beautifully explained by the search engine journal’:
+Let’s take an example that is beautifully explained by the search engine journal’:

 An attack named Dyn DDoS attack happened in October 2016.
-At that time there was an increasing demand in the results of search terms like (DDOS), (DNS) DDOS attack, DNS attack 2016, DDS cyber attack.
+At that time there was an increasing demand for the results of search terms like (DDOS), (DNS) DDOS attack, DNS attack 2016, and DDS cyber attacks.

-Before the attack, When any user searches for search terms like DDoS and DNS, they got the results of the companies like Cloudflare, secure, and incapsula.
+Before the attack, When any user searched for search terms like DDoS and DNS, they got the results of the companies like Cloudflare, secure, and Incapsula.

-Those all results were technical, related to some companies.
-After October 2016, now all results are changed.
+Those results were technical and related to some companies.
+After October 2016, now all results changed.

 There is another conversion of the transactional query to the informational query.
-All transactional queries before the attack became the informational query.
+All transactional queries before the attack became informational queries.

-Hence it is also proved that the queries which are transactional can be informational query according to the different situations.
+Hence it is also proved that the queries which are transactional can be informational queries according to the different situations.
 You can also take an example of the election and politics.

 What moral we learned from this situation?